 Julia Feitner — Pulmonary Hypertension

-The Challenge: Pregnant With Pulmonary Hypertension
+The Challenge: Pulmonary Hypertension

+Julia didn't seek help until a few years later, when she was seven months into her second pregnancy.
+By that time, she had to crawl on the floor to put toys away and could no longer walk up the stairs.
 She broke down crying to her obstetrician, insisting that her problem was more than just weight gain.
-He ordered her to go to the hospital immediately, where she underwent 5 days of testing, and was put on oxygen.
+He ordered her to go to the hospital immediately, where she underwent five days of testing and was put on oxygen.

-“He told me that there was more than a 50 percent chance that either my baby or I would die.
-The hospital decided they couldn’t treat me.”
+“He told me that I was so sick that either my baby or I would die," Julia says.
+"The hospital decided they couldn’t treat me.”

 The Path to UPMC